 Push notifications keep users informed about relevant information and important updates.
 Moreover, they remind users of the app’s existence and tend to improve retention metrics.
-Whether your app is running in the background or is inactive, push notifications will make sure that relevant information delivered on time, providing value for users and convertible actions for product owners.
+Whether your app is running in the background or is inactive, sending a push notification will make sure that relevant information delivered on time, providing value for users and convertible actions for product owners.

-We wrote this post to break down the technology lying underneath pushes, and to address the issues a developer should keep in mind when building push notification features.
+We wrote this post to break down the technology lying underneath pushes, and to address the issues a developer should keep in mind when developing push notifications features.

 Google Cloud Messaging (GCM)